ALN006/cluster_algos/readme.md

-This is a set of clustering algorithms. these are custom implementations for educational purposses only. the code here will be well documemted but it is not meant for production.
+This is a set of well documented clustering algorithms for fun and education, not for production